scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 ### Base TRC

 Base TRCs are trust anchors and thus axiomatically trusted.
-All ASes within an ISD must be pre-loaded with the currently valid base-version TRC of their own ISD.
+All ASes within an ISD MUST be pre-loaded with the currently valid base-version TRC of their own ISD.
 For all specifications regarding the creation and distribution of initial/base TRCs, see [](#trc-ceremony).

 ### TRC Update